Illumina/strelka/docs/userGuide/installation.md

 [tcistatus]:https://travis-ci.org/Illumina/strelka.svg?branch=master
 [tcihome]:https://travis-ci.org/Illumina/strelka

-Strelka requires a compiler supporting most of the C++11 standard.
-These are the current minimum versions enforced by the build system:
+A C++11 compiler is required.
+These are the current minimum compiler versions enforced by the build system:

 * python 2.6+
 * gcc 4.8+ OR clang 3.2+ (OR Visual Studio 2013+, see windows note below)